xigxog/examples/go/hello-world/README.md

 ```

 Great!
 It's using the new environment.
 Take a look at what is running on
 Kubernetes now.
-You can use a label from the Deployments to show Pods from
+You can use a label from the Deployments to show pods from
 multiple namespaces.

 ```shell